-Activity Rule Coastal management area Classification andards/terms/conditions Matters of control/discretion Policy reference Discharge of contaminants from the cleaning of biofouling from the part of a ship, moveable object or navigation aid that is normally below the water surface into water in the coastal marine area 8 Port Permitted The anti-foul coating on the ship, moveable object or navigation aid has not exceeded its planned service life, as specified by the manufacturer, and the cleaning method is undertaken in accordance with the manufacturer's recommendations; and any associated: [a] deposition on the foreshore or seabed. the activity does not involve any species designated as unwanted organisms or pest species under the Biosecurity 1993;4 Act Note (1) If the activity does not come within or meet the standards, terms and conditions in this Rule refer to Rule 13. macrofouling (other than goose barnacles) coverage on the ship, moveable structure or navigational aid is less than or equal to 2 on the Level of Fouling rank (Floerl et al (2005)) and Note (2) For the purposes of this rule, further guidance is provided in the Anti-fouling and In-water Cleaning Guidelines (June 2013).
-Note (3) International vessels arriving into New Zealand waters have additional obligations under the Craft Risk Management Standard: Biofouling on Vessels Arriving to New Zealand (May 2014). all biological material that cannot pass through a 50 micror sieve that is dislodged during cleaning (other than goose barnacles) is captured and disposed of at an approved land (microfouling and goose barnacles may be cleaned without capture). ifili
+Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Discharge of contaminants from the cleaning of biofouling from the part of a ship, moveable object or navigation aid that is normally below the water surface into water in the coastal marine area 8 Port Permitted (a) The anti-foul coating on the ship, moveable object or navigation aid has not exceeded its planned service life, as specified by the manufacturer, and the cleaning method is undertaken in accordance with the manufacturer's recommendations; and any associated:(a) deposition on the foreshore or seabed. (b) the activity does not involve any species designated as unwanted organisms or pest species under the Biosecurity Act 1993; 4 Note (1) If the activity does not come within or meet the standards, terms and conditions in this Rule refer to Rule 13. (c) macrofouling (other than goose barnacles) coverage on the ship, moveable structure or navigational aid is less than or equal to 2 on the Level of Fouling rank (Floerl et al (2005)); 5 and Note (2) For the purposes of this rule, further guidance is provided in the Anti-fouling and In-water Cleaning Guidelines (June 2013). (d) all biological material that cannot pass through a 50 micron sieve that is dislodged during cleaning (other than goose barnacles) is captured and disposed of at an approved landfill Note (3) International vessels arriving into New Zealand waters have additional obligations under the Craft Risk Management Standard: Biofouling on Vessels Arriving to New Zealand (May 2014). (microfouling and goose barnacles may be cleaned without capture).